hoctusach/lazy-vocabulary/README.md

 ## Voice Settings

-The controls panel includes a speaker button that cycles through the available voice regions (US, UK, AU).
+The controls panel includes a "Change Voice" button.
+Clicking it cycles through all voices returned by `speechSynthesis.getVoices()`.
-Your last selection is stored in `localStorage` under the `vocabularySettings` key so the chosen region persists between sessions.
+Your selected voice name is saved in `localStorage` so it persists between sessions.

 ## Word display